-(a) "Instruction" means methods of providing learning experiences that enables a student to meet state and district academic standards and graduation requirements.
+(a) "Instruction" means methods of providing learning experiences that enable a student to meet state and district academic standards and graduation requirements.

-(b) "Curriculum" means district or school adopted programs and written plans for providing students with learning experiences that lead to knowledge, skills, and positive attitudes.
+(b) "Curriculum" means district or school adopted programs and written plans for providing students with learning experiences that lead to expected knowledge and skills.

-Subd.
-2. Adopting policies. (a) A school board shall adopt annually a written policy that includes the following:
+A school board shall have in place an adopted written policy that includes the following:

-(2) a process for evaluating each student's progress toward meeting graduation standards and identifying the strengths and weaknesses of instruction and curriculum affecting students' progress;
+(2) a process for evaluating each student's progress toward meeting academic standards and identifying the strengths and weaknesses of instruction and curriculum affecting students' progress;

-(3) a system for periodically reviewing all instruction and curriculum;
+(3) a system for periodically reviewing and evaluating all instruction and curriculum;

-(4) a plan for improving instruction and curriculum; and
+(4) a plan for improving instruction, curriculum, and student achievement; and

-(5) an instruction plan that includes education effectiveness processes developed under section 122A.625 and integrates instruction, curriculum, and technology.
+(5) an education effectiveness plan aligned with section 122A.625 that integrates instruction, curriculum, and technology.

-Subd.
-3. Instruction and Curriculum Advisory Committee.
-Each school board shall establish an Instruction and Curriculum Advisory Committee to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state graduation standards.
-A district advisory committee, to the extent possible, shall reflect the diversity of the district and its learning sites, and shall include teachers, parents, support staff, pupils, and other community residents.
+Each school board shall establish an advisory committee to ensure active community participation in all phases of planning and improving the instruction and curriculum affecting state and district academic standards.
+A district advisory committee, to the extent possible, shall reflect the diversity of the district and its learning sites, and shall include teachers, parents, support staff, students, and other community residents.
 The district may establish building teams as subcommittees of the district advisory committee under subdivision 4.
 The district advisory committee shall recommend to the school board rigorous academic standards, student achievement goals and measures, assessments, and program evaluations.
 Learning sites may expand upon district evaluations of instruction, curriculum, assessments, or programs.
 Whenever possible, parents and other community residents shall comprise at least two-thirds of advisory committee members.

-Subd.
-4. Building team.
-A school may establish a building team to develop and implement an education effectiveness plan to improve instruction and curriculum.
-The team shall advise the board and the advisory committee about developing an instruction and curriculum improvement plan that aligns curriculum, assessment of student progress in meeting state graduation standards, and instruction.
+A school may establish a building team to develop and implement an education effectiveness plan to improve instruction, curriculum, and student achievement.
+The team shall advise the board and the advisory committee about developing an instruction and curriculum improvement plan that aligns curriculum, assessment of student progress in meeting state and district academic standards, and instruction.

-(1) student performance goals for meeting state graduation standards adopted for that year;
+(1) student achievement goals for meeting state academic standards;

 (2) results of local assessment data, and any additional test data;